Gidi Markuszower

 Gideon "Gidi" Markuszower (born 27 October 1977) is an Israeli–Dutch politician of the Party for Freedom (PVV).
 He became a member of the Netherlands Senate on 9 June 2015.
-During the 2017 Dutch general election he was elected to the House of Representatives, and gave up his Senate seat.
+In the 2017 Dutch general election he was elected to the House of Representatives, and gave up his Senate seat.
+He was fourth on the Party for Freedom list in the 2023 Dutch general election, and therefore continued his term as a member of the House of Representatives.